lauming1111/csvReport/readme.md

 2. random unique time that greater than the old one

-3. customer id random number between 1 and 1000
+3. customer id, random number between 1 and 1000

-4. service id  customer id with random number that between 1 and 100
+4. service id, add customer id with random number that between 1 and 100

-5. country code from 'CN', 'UK', 'US', 'FR', 'DE', 'ES', 'CA', 'IN', 'JP', 'KR', 'SG'
+5. country code one of 'CN', 'UK', 'US', 'FR', 'DE', 'ES', 'CA', 'IN', 'JP', 'KR', 'SG'

 6. usage random number from 1 to 1000000000